mendix/docker-mendix-buildpack/upgrading-from-v4.md

 With Docker Buildpack v5, all images are now based on ubi8-minimal:

 * `app` images contain only components that are required to run an app.
 Build-time components such as `tar`, compilers or Mono prerequisites are excluded - reducing the image size and excluding components that could increase the number of unpatched CVEs in the final image
-* `builder` images contain additional components that are only required when compiling a Mendix app.
+* `builder` images contain CF Buildpack and additional components that are only required when compiling a Mendix app.

 You will need to update your pipelines to build these prerequisite images and (optionally) push them to your private registry.